From Surviving to Thriving: the Evolution of Workplace Mental Health

 As the societal and financial costs of mental health issues increase globally, forward-thinking HR leaders are spearheading new initiatives to improve mental health in their workplaces.

-These programs are seeking to not only tackle poor mental health, but also to promote mental well-being and an improved life experience for their employees.
+These programs are seeking to not only tackle poor mental health, but also to promote positive mental well-being and an improved life experience for their employees.

 The Case for Mental Health in the Workplace